mui/material-ui/docs/pages/blog/mui-core-v5.md

 The prop is now available on **all** the components (made possible by emotion).
 It exposes a superset of the CSS API: the normal CSS properties, shorthands, and media query helpers.

-For instance, you can add two vertical margin units with:
+For instance, you can add two units of vertical margin with:

 ```jsx
 // add margin: 16px 0px;